 Getting involved in Motorsport is a relatively easy and painless process and is suitable for nearly all levels of driver.
 It can be on a totally casual basis or you can choose to compete in a series on a regular basis.
-You level of involvement and expense is really up to you.
+And from a volunteering perspective, could be free so your level of involvement and expense is really up to you.

 For the general enthusiast who wants to experience the thrill of seeing what their car can do and having a blast without worrying about breaking any laws the Track Day is generally the best place to go.

 A Track Day or “Sprint Event” is usually held on a race circuit and you are in a group of cars with drivers of similar experience and capability.
 These events are not Wheel to Wheel racing, you are only competing against the clock and it is expected that all drivers show courtesy to others on the circuit and passing is generally done on the straights.

 For these 2 options, there are two ways to get involved: